ameryahya053-stack/sprint-timing-gates/README.md

 ---------------
 **Hardware**
+Everything below was built and tested indoors on a desk, with the sensors about 30 cm from the cardboard instead of the 1.2 m they will be on a lane.
+All the parameters and results are for that setup.
+The numbers will change on the field, and the code learns the baseline at startup so it adapts on its own, but the threshold and the timing accuracy will both need retesting outdoors.
 | Part | # | Notes |
 |---|---|---|
 | ESP32  | 1 | Freenove ESP32-WROOM, headers pre-soldered |